 - (a) The licensee will be notified in writing of the QR classification of each report.
-Notice of marginal pass with deficiencies and substandard fail reports shall be by certified mail, return receipt requested.
-No response is necessary for an "acceptablepass" or "marginalpass with deficiencies" classification, and QR will be closed.
-If the licensee who has received a marginal pass with deficiencies classification disagrees, he should notify the Board in writing within 30 days.
-The notification will instruct the licensee who has received a substandard fail classification to reply to the Board in writing within 30 days. - (b) Marginal-Pass with deficiencies Classification.
-If the licensee agrees with the marginal-pass with deficiencies classification, no reply is necessary and the QR is complete.
+Notice of pass with deficiencies and fail reports shall be by certified mail, return receipt requested.
+No response is necessary for a "pass" or "pass with deficiencies" classification, and QR will be closed.
+If the licensee who has received a pass with deficiencies classification disagrees, he should notify the Board in writing within 30 days.
+The notification will instruct the licensee who has received a fail classification to reply to the Board in writing within 30 days. - (b) Pass with deficiencies Classification.
+If the licensee agrees with the pass with deficiencies classification, no reply is necessary and the QR is complete.
 However, if the licensee disagrees with the classification, he may, but is not required to file a notice including an explanation of his objection, citations to applicable professional standards, and any relevant documentation supporting his objection to the classification for consideration by QR Consultant.
 This notice must be written and filed with the Board within 30 days.
 After reconsideration of the Summary of Deficiencies and Comments, original documents from the licensee, and any supplemental information from the licensee that may have been requested by the QR Team, the QR Consultant will affirm the classification of or reclassify the licensee's report.
 The licensee will be notified of this result in writing for informational purposes.
-The QR will be closed and the licensee will remain in the same QR cycle. - (c) Substandard Fail Classification.

-(1) First substandard fail classification.

-(A) Within 30 days the licensee shall respond in writing to the Board's notification of a first substandard fail classification stating whether he agrees or disagrees with that classification.
+The QR will be closed and the licensee will remain in the same QR cycle. - (c) Fail Classification. - (1) First fail classification. - (A) Within 30 days the licensee shall respond in writing to the Board's notification of a first fail classification stating whether he agrees or disagrees with that classification. - (B) If the licensee agrees with the fail classification, the Board shall request that the licensee obtain 16 hours of CPE in specific subjects.
+In the event there is another fail classification on a different type of report in the same QR cycle, additional CPE may be